GChrysostomou/instance-specific-rationale/README.md

-Repository for the paper *"Flexible Instance-Specific Rationalization for NLP Models"* to appear at AAAI 2022.
+Repository for the paper *"Incorporating Attribution Importance for Improving Faithfulness Metrics"* to appear at ACL 2023.

+We promise we will tidy up the repo soon : >

 ## Prerequisites